mybonk/mybonk-wiki/README.md

 Enjoy the ride, no stress, Check out the [FAQ](FAQ.md) and the [things that really make a difference](BABY-RABBIT-HOLES.md)  :hole: :rabbit2:

 # Terminology
-- **MYBONK core**: Tailor-made full-node software stack for MYBONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
-MYBONK core is based on nix-bitcoin itself based on nixOS.
-[Software stack](MYBONK-STACK.md).
+- **MY₿ONK core**: Tailor-made full-node software stack for MY₿ONK console (although it can run on pretty much any hardware if you are ready to tune and hack a little bit).
+MY₿ONK core is based on nix-bitcoin itself based on nixOS.
+[Software stack](MY₿ONK-STACK.md).
-- **MYBONK console**: A [full-node bitcoin-only hardware platform](https://mybonk.co) designed with security, price, performance, durability, low-enery, supply chain resilience and generic parts in mind.
+- **MY₿ONK console**: A [full-node bitcoin-only hardware platform](https://mybonk.co) designed with security, price, performance, durability, low-enery, supply chain resilience and generic parts in mind.
-- **MYBONK user**: Merchant, family man, citadel, institution, bank .etc..
+- **MY₿ONK user**: Merchant, family man, citadel, institution, bank .etc..
 Just want it to work "plug and forget".
 Only uses web-based GUIs (not the command line).
 On MAINNET.
-- **MYBONK operator**: A "MYBONK hacker" that got really hooked and decided to learn more, has some "skin in the game".
+- **MY₿ONK operator**: A "MY₿ONK hacker" that got really hooked and decided to learn more, has some "skin in the game".
 On MAINNET.
-- **MYBONK hacker**: Student, Maker, researcher.
+- **MY₿ONK hacker**: Student, Maker, researcher.
 Just want to tear things apart.
 Love using only the terminal.
 On SIGNET.

 # Overview

 This small ecosystem consists of only two elements that we are going to build together:

 - **One orchestration machine:**
-  This machine is used to orchestrate your fleet of MYBONK consoles, it is essentially a Linux with a few additional software installed including the nix package manager.
+  This machine is used to orchestrate your fleet of MY₿ONK consoles, it is essentially a Linux with a few additional software installed including the nix package manager.
-- **One MYBONK console:**
+- **One MY₿ONK console:**
-  This machine runs the MYBONK stack.
+  This machine runs the MY₿ONK stack.
 It is setup once and its configuration can be updated remotly using the orchestration machine.
-  You could generate as many MYBONK consoles as you want as easily, it's the goal, but let's keep this simple here.
+  You could generate as many MY₿ONK consoles as you want as easily, it's the goal, but let's keep this simple here.

 # Advice
 - **Don't trust, verify**: Anything you download on the internet is at risk of being malicious software.
 Know your sources.
 Always run the GPG (signature) or SHA-256 (hash) verification (typically next to the download link of an image or package there is a sting of hexadecimal characters, it's no decoration).